Career Support Services

 - Identifying and showcasing your accomplishments

-This virtual workshop will provide you with strategies and tips to help you to do your best during the interview.
+This eLearning will provide you with strategies and tips to help you to do your best during the interview.

-- How to prepare for a virtual job interview
+- How to prepare for a virtual or in-person job interview

 - The interview structure and types of questions you will be asked

 - The STAR-LA method and how to use it to provide organized and complete responses

 This 60-minute, virtual, small group workshop is designed to provide mock interview practice, feedback, and an opportunity to learn from one another in how to apply the STAR-LA method to different types of interview questions.
 This workshop is for participants who have attended a Career Support Services' Strategic Interviewing Tips and Techniques workshop or completed the one-hour, self-paced eLearning course.
 This online workshop is limited to a maximum of 10 participants.